 Hazard Climate Change Adaptation Plan Action Open Space Action Heat Further investigation of heat in the Wollongong area to understand this issue further and develop appropriate heat management strategies including city design, shade, construction materials and cooling infrastructure.
 Integrate strategies relating to public infrastructure in open spaces.
 Assess the suitability of Council facilities to be utilised for respite centres on hot days.
-This may include provisions for adequate water and food, power supply and potentially use of recycled water and appropriate Most open space locations provide access to shade.
+This may include provisions for adequate Most open space locations provide access to shade.
 Provision and access to water for drinking needs to be considered in open space where a need is identified.